Skip to content

 Why learning how to Fry Scream is so frustrating

-- While you sing a note the vestibular folds (aka false folds) create a sound (rasp or buzz), creating the main part of the scream = Rasp / Buzz
+1. While you sing a note, the vestibular folds (also kown as false folds) create a sound (rasp or buzz) = distortion (Rasp / Buzz)

-- The larynx is compressed (reduced in diameter) and the vestibular folds are pressed closely against each other, resulting in a more overtone rich and wet distortion sound = Compression
+2. The larynx is in a compressed shape, your belly is stiff, and the vestibular folds are pressed closely against each other, resulting in a wet distortion sound and easier creaking = compression

-This ”conglomeration of techniques” makes learning how to Fry Scream so hit or miss, trial and error, and thus, frustrating: You need to stumble upon these components at once in a lucky accident to get the scream.
+This makes learning how to Fry Scream so frustrating: You need to stumble upon these components at once or bit by bit to get the refined scream.
+On top of this the individual effects are not easy in their own regard.
 This is why you will learn the three components of the Fry Scream step by step.

 Step 1.
 Start by learning how to use Twang to narrow the upper part of the larynx to create a bright and twangy but not metallic singing tone.
 This will get your vestibular folds closer to each other.